AdaCore/gnatcoverage/doc/gnatcov/cov_source.rst

 emitted, not the more precise ones corresponding to stricter criteria.
-For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is always emitted alone, even when assessing :option:`--level=stmt+mcdc` and we also have improper decision and conditions coverage.
+For instance, if an Ada statement like ``X := A and then B;`` is not covered at all, a ``statement not executed`` violation is always emitted alone, even when assessing :cmd-option:`--level=stmt+mcdc` and we also have improper decision and conditions coverage.

-Here is an output excerpt for our example with :option:`--level=stmt+mcdc`, producing one subsection for each of the three criteria requested at that level::
+Here is an output excerpt for our example with :cmd-option:`--level=stmt+mcdc`, producing one subsection for each of the three criteria requested at that level::